Samsung/Wits/README.md

 #### 3. `wits -g` / `wits --generate`

-For creating a certification.
-(Supported Tizen certification only) As following steps, you can create a certification on `~/{path-to}/wits/resource/profiles.xml`.
+For creating a certification(Supported Tizen certification only).
+As following steps, you can create a certification on `~/{path-to}/wits/resource/profiles.xml`.

 #### 4. `wits -s` / `wits --start`